SamEvans02/Password_Tester/README.md

         - Basic requirements for strong passwords
     - Password reccomendations (Future: based on current user's input because I don't know anyone who uses ones recommended by browsers)
     - Entropy calculator for the curious
+    - I could add a "Generate random" button next to the "Copy" button which generates a strong password
+        - If a user already has input in text box, randomization will use some of that.
+If left blank it will be purely random.
     - I'll try to come up with more while still keeping it simple